 When playing against poke champions, who have abilities colliding with the first target (Zoe), position yourself behind minions and use them as a meatshield.

 When against mages with abilities passing through minions (Ahri, Xerath), you have two options:

 - stand beside the wave and force them to choose - hit you or the wave?
 If they hit you, they can’t hit the wave, which means you have the push.
 If they hit the wave, they are pushing into you.
 Allow them to do that and freeze close to your tower for your own protection,

-Point-and-click abilities like Pantheon Q or Cassiopeia E drag minion aggro.
+Point-and-click abilities like Kassadin Q or Cassiopeia E drag minion aggro.
 You can use it to your advantage, as in the first three levels creeps can chunk you for ⅓ of your HP.

 Up until like Diamond/Master people will often ignore wave management in games and push blindly or let enemies push them.
 Get advantage out of it.

 Pay attention to the map.
 ‘Enemy missing’ ping report is a good thing, but it requires team cooperation.
-It’s very important, because sometimes you will have to leave the wave in unfavorable spot, instead of sacrificing your life for pushing it into tower.
+It’s very important because sometimes you will have to leave the wave in an unfavorable spot, instead of sacrificing your life for pushing it into a tower.

 We’ll break it down really fast: